 Watch the trailers

-So far there have been two proper trailers for Ready Player One.
+There have been four proper trailers for Ready Player One.
 The first was the teaser trailer from San Diego Comic-Con 2017, which you can watch right here:

 More recently, Warner Bros. released the first 'official' trailer for the film, which you can watch at the top of this page or right here: